ProPair/Challenge/README.md

 * Access to the source code (to be hosted in your GitHub account)
 * Access to working API endpoints
-* A screen sharing session where you'll demonstrate the artifacts created by this exercise in your AWS account
+* A screen sharing session during which you'll demonstrate the artifacts created by this exercise in your AWS account

 ### Timeframe ###